flakzilla/cr2020-relay-board/README.md

 Note that this replica doesn't *perfectly* recreate original board - some liberties were taken to make the design more suitable for modern components, and to make some practical improvements.

+If your

 ### Caution & Advice

-* Depending on your skill level, replacing the power supply board can take many hours.
+* Depending on your skill level, replacing the relay board can take many hours of effort.
 * The entire process from start to finish is somewhat expensive.
 * There are some small differences between certain model years, but as far as I can tell, this board should work for any model year.
 Check your CR-2020 carefully before trying to use this reproduction board.
 * Carefully follow the instructions for producing the PCB.
 At least 2oz copper is required!